shruti1512/RWBootcampHomeWork/Week09/README.md

-# SandwichSaturation App
+# JQuiz App
 [About](#about)<br/>
 [Screenshots](#screenshots)<br/>
 [App Details](#app)<br/>
 </br>

 ## About
-<a name = "about" />This app list sandwiches based on sauce amount.
-The initial data is seeded from json file and persisted in the database.
-The user can add, edit, search, filter and delete sandwiches.
+<a name = "about" />This is a game wherein multiple questions and clues from different categories are displayed.
+If the users selects correct answer the score is updated accordingly.
+The game fetcehs dat from jservice api.

 ## Screenshots
 <a name = "screenshots" />